rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 #### Special files

-In order to communicate with peripherals (hard disks, printers, ...), Linux uses interface files called special files (_device file_ or _special file_).
+In order to communicate with peripherals (hard disks, printers...), Linux uses interface files called special files (_device file_ or _special file_).
 They allow identification by the peripherals.

 These files are special because they do not contain data but specify the access mode to communicate with the device.